10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 A fountain and a street lamp in the village

-Place du Presbytere is the square in Moustiers-Sainte-Marie that gives an exceptional view of the tower of Église Notre-Dame de l’Assomption.
-You will love the scene that’s straight out of a movie set in the middle ages.
+Place du Presbytere is the square in Moustiers-Sainte-Marie that offers an exceptional view of the tower of Église Notre-Dame de l’Assomption.
+The scene is reminiscent of a movie set in the Middle Ages.

-When you arrive at Place du Presbytere, you can also find a cozy restaurant that was once the Chapel of the Gray Penitents, built in the 15th century.
+Upon arriving at Place du Presbytere, you’ll find a cozy restaurant that was once the Chapel of the Gray Penitents, built in the 15th century.

-The First Faience Museum was also there!
-It was in the 14th-century vaulted cellar underneath the square.
-(There’s an entrance beside the stairs)
+Interestingly, the First Faience Museum was also located here.
+It was housed in a 14th-century vaulted cellar beneath the square.
+You can find the entrance beside the stairs.

 Moustiers Sainte Marie France - Place du Presbytere